Acsigen/sysadmin-playground/Automation/terraform.md

 - `-var` and `-var-file`

 You can create additional variables files eg. `dev.tfvars`, `prod.tfvars`.
 They will not be autoloaded (you’ll need to specific them in via command line).

+### Data Sources

+Data sources allow Terraform to use information defined outside of Terraform, defined by another separate Terraform configuration, or modified by functions.

+- You specify what kind of external resource you want to select
+- You use filters to narrow down the selection
+- You use `data.` to reference data sources

 ## Resource Meta-Arguments